In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 More on these three things below:

-1. Tile and carpet should be the same, or similar, heights
+1. Tile and carpet should be the same or similar, heights

 Tile and underlayment are designed to match up to other common flooring options, like carpet.

-In fact, carpet is much easier to match up with than a tile to wood transition, for example.
+In fact, carpet is much easier to match up with than a tile-to-wood transition, for example.

 Thickness of tile + underlayment

 For the most part, a ceramic tile is 5/16 inch thick (+/-).
-Then you add this to a tile underlayment which is 1/8 inch thick for uncoupling membranes or 1/4 inch thick for cement backer board.
+Then, you add this to a tile underlayment, which is 1/8 inch thick for uncoupling membranes or 1/4 inch thick for cement backer board.

 This works out to about 1/2-5/8 inch once thinset is accounted for.